City Guide: Seoul

-- Marking the city’s highest point and offering the most stunning views of Seoul in its entirety (esp. at sunset) is Namsan Seoul Tower (서울 타워), accessed by one of two ways: either cable car or a lengthy hike up
+Situated atop the city’s highest point and offering the most stunning views of Seoul in its entirety (especially at sunset) is Seoul Tower (also called N Tower).
+Inside the tower is a rotating restaurant accessed by one of two ways: either cable car or a lengthy hike up.

-- Experience freedom the way crazed-university students do in Hongdae (홍대), the area surrounding Hongik University where every weekend is run amok with expats and undergrads alike looking for good times and the best thing is, the party never ends
+Experience freedom the way crazed-university students do in the area surrounding Hongik University where every weekend is run amok with expats and undergrads alike looking for good times and the best thing is, the party never ends.

-- The partygoer finds paradise in the district of Gangnam, where the stylish go to be seen as it is the it-scene for people who insist that elite clubs should charge outrageous cover fees as to keep the common-folk out
+The partygoer finds paradise in the district made famous by Psy in his infamous song, where the stylish go to be seen as it is the it-scene for people who insist that elite clubs should charge outrageous cover fees as to keep the common-folk out.

-- Take a step back in time when you visit Bukchon Hanok Village (북촌), where the clusters of traditional wooden homes of yore, also known as hanoks, make for a photoshoot-worthy backdrop amidst the modern architecture of present-day Seoul
+Take a step back in time when you visit this cluster of traditional wooden homes of yore, known as hanoks, amidst the modern architecture of present-day Seoul.

-- Feed your shopping addiction in Myeongdong (명동), a district dedicated solely to the capitalist enterprise of spending, a favorite pastime for all Koreans young-and-old
+Feed your shopping addiction in the shopping district of Seoul, dedicated solely to the capitalist enterprise of spending, a favorite pastime for all Koreans young-and-old.

-- Hidden away by stone walls is the ancient landmark of Gyeongbokgung (경복궁), a royal palace hailing from the Joseon Dynasty celebrated for its stately palatial grounds with elegant pavilions and gardens
+Hidden away by stone walls is the royal palace, an ancient landmark hailing from the Joseon Dynasty and celebrated for its stately palatial grounds with elegant pavilions and gardens.

-- Longing for a taste of home?
-There’s no judgment in expat-friendly Itaewon (이태원) with international offerings catering to every palette under the sun so enjoy the burgeoning nightlife scene and end the night with good ol’ comfort food
+Longing for a taste of home?
+There’s no judgment in the expat-friendly neighborhood, with international offerings catering to every palette and a burgeoning nightlife scene typically capped by some Korean comfort food.

 IF YOU’VE MASTERED THE FOREMAN GRILL